 Keely E. McCarthy, Ph.D.

-Keely McCarthy is an Associate Professor of English and coordinator of the Writing Program at Chestnut Hill College.
+Keely McCarthy is a Professor of English and coordinator of the Writing Program at Chestnut Hill College.
 Dr. McCarthy teaches courses in the first-year writing and liberal arts program.
 Her research, published in Early American Literature, and 1650-1850: Ideas, Aesthetics, and Inquiries in the Early Modern Era and elsewherefocus on Native American and English cultural encounters in colonial America.

 Educational Background